warmlyyours/kri/content/post/Cost-Of-Adding-Luxury-Radiant-Heating.md

 The top-of-the-line control option is a [Wifi Programmable Thermostat](https://www.warmlyyours.com/en-US/products/code/UWG4-4999).
 If you want a simpler and more affordable means of heating control, then a [Non-Programmable Thermostat](https://www.warmlyyours.com/en-US/products/code/UTN4-4999) may be your best option.

-## Cost of Installation of a Floor Heating System
+{{< postH2 "cost-of-installation-of-a-floor-heating-system" "Cost of Installation of a Floor Heating System" >}}

 There’s an all new suite of services from WarmlyYours that can help with every part of the installation process -  either onsite or remotely.
 Their [SmartGuide Service](https://www.warmlyyours.com/en-US/services) takes out all the trip-ups of installing radiant heating.
 There are four services available.